sindresorhus/is-online/readme.md

 This is an advanced option that is usually not necessary to be set, but it can prove useful to specifically assert IPv6 connectivity.

+##### fallbackUrls

+Type: `string[]`

+Fallback URLs to check when the main connectivity checks fail.

+Only HTTP and HTTPS URLs are supported.
+These URLs will only be checked if all the default connectivity checks (public IP services and Apple Captive Portal) fail.

 ## How it works

 The following checks are run in parallel: